MODCA: Overview

 MO:DCA supports Revisable Documents, which are editable like revisable-form text, Presentation Documents, which provide specific output formatting similar to final-form text, and Resource Documents, which hold control information such as fonts.
 An MO:DCA file consists of a sequential, ordered hierarchy of independent objects - documents, pages, data objects, and resource objects such as fonts and ICC profiles.
 Each object is delimited by begin/end structures, and objects to be rendered specify presentation parameters and resource requirements in structures called "environment groups".
 Since the pages in MO:DCA documents appear in sequential order, presentation can start as soon as the first page is received.

 Formats for specific objects are specified in various OCAs (Object Content Architectures): PTOCA for presentation text that has been formatted for output, GOCA for vector graphics objects, IOCA for bitmapped Images, FOCA for fonts, and BCOCA for barcodes.
 MO:DCA is implemented as IBM's Advanced Function Presentation (AFP) page description language.

-A number of applications use MO:DCA, including MST Viewer, an MO:DCA viewer used by IBM solutions, IBM DisplayWrite, and printers and other devices supporting AFP.
+A number of applications use MO:DCA, including eViewer, a MO:DCA viewer used by IBM solutions, IBM DisplayWrite, and printers and other devices supporting AFP.